awesome-inc/OneClickBuild/ReadMe.md

 	  <TestAssemblies Include="MyLib.Tests.dll"/>
 	</ItemGroup>

-This will instruct NUnit to run all tests found in assembly  `MyLib.Tests.dll`.
+This will run all tests found in assembly  `MyLib.Tests.dll`.
 Alternatively, you can use the `TestsProjectPattern`-property to specify a wildcard pattern like this